CrunchyData/postgres-operator/docs/content/architecture/provisioning.md

 "delta restore" feature
 - Serves as the basis for the cluster cloning feature
-- ...and of course, allow for one to take full, differential, and incremental backpus and perform full and point-in-time restores
+- ...and of course, allow for one to take full, differential, and incremental backups and perform full and point-in-time restores

 The pgBackRest repository can be configured to use storage that resides within the Kubernetes cluster (the `local` option), Amazon S3 or a storage system that